SadickYahaya/SadickYahaya/README.md

 # 💫 About Me:
-A passionate frontend developer/Technical Lead/Release Engineer
+A Frontend developer/Technical Lead/Release Engineer

 ## 🌐 Socials: